matheuszinn/matheuszinn/README.md

 #### Other things about me:

-- 😳 I like to tell bad jokes.
 - 🎸 I'm a frustrated musician.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have a technician degree in agribusiness!!!